 Eunoa, get out of the way!

-Theocritus would be widely read again in Europe from the Renaissance onward, and would leave his imprint on Spencer and Shakespeare, on the Romantic poetry of the early nineteenth century and the utopian fables of the early twentieth, along with entire schools of painting.
+Theocritus was widely read again in Europe from the Renaissance onward, and left his imprint on Spencer and Shakespeare, on the Romantic poetry of the early nineteenth century and the utopian fables of the early twentieth, along with entire schools of painting.
 In our own time, his poetry stands as the original wellspring of every bourgeois fantasy of going back to the land, from John Denver to Garrison Keillor, Harlequin to the Hallmark Channel.

 As much as apples sweet the damson crude Excel;